plone/documentation/working-with-content/collaboration-and-workflow/collaboration-through-sharing.rst

 Collaboration through Sharing
 ==================================

-The Sharing tab empowers you collaborate with other users through the use of several built-in roles.
+The Sharing tab empowers you to collaborate with other users through the use of several built-in roles.

 Example 1: Letting others add content to a folder you created